Ancient document: Authentication

 Many states have similar rules, but may limit the application of the doctrine to specific kinds of documents such as dispositive instruments (primarily conveyances, deeds, and wills), and may require the documents to be even older.

 By admitting an ancient document into evidence, it is presumed only that the document is what it purports to be, but there are no presumptions about the truth of the document's contents.
 A jury can still decide that the author of the document was lying or mistaken when the author wrote it.

 Hearsay

 Ancient documents also present an exception to the hearsay rule.
-FRE 803(16) applies this exception to all documents over twenty years old.
+FRE (16) applies this exception to all documents prepared before January 1, 1998.
 Because of their age, they may be presented as evidence of the truth of any statements contained therein.
 Many states follow this rule as well, but again most limit it to documents that dispose of property.